msherstobitow/toolset-custom-post-types/readme.txt

 == Upgrade Notice ==

 = 0.1 =
-Just try to see the benefit of using Toolset Templates Logic.
+Just try to see the benefit of using Toolset Custom Post Types.